Page Reviewed / Updated - March 15, 2020

 Persons Over the Financial Limits

 Personal care (attendant) services are provided and include assistance with ADLs and IADLs.
-ADLs and IADLs.
 This includes help with bathing, personal hygiene, dressing/undressing, using the toilet, mobility, eating, transferring, preparation of meals and cleanup, managing finances, transportation assistance for routine medical appointments, shopping for groceries and other necessary items, light housecleaning, laundry, and medication management.
 Assistance from a home health care aide, such as Ostomy care, changing wound dressings, and administering medications is also available.
-Other benefits via CFCO include durable medical equipment, surgical / medical supplies, and Personal Emergency Response Systems (PERS).
+Other benefits via CFCO include non-emergency medical transportation, assistive technology, transitional services from an institution back into the community, moving assistance, home and vehicle modifications, meal delivery, congregate (group) meals, durable medical equipment, surgical / medical supplies, and Personal Emergency Response Systems (PERS).

 Program participants are able to receive services from CFCO and a NY Medicaid Waiver program at the same time, given the services received are not the same.